<> <> <> <>

 Jump to:

 Your hair can have a huge impact on the way you feel about yourself.

 So when you start experiencing hair loss, many people look for natural and medical remedies that may help promote hair growth.
 But with so many hair growth products flooding the market, and so much conflicting information online, it can be hard to know what's best for your hair health.

-Thankfully, there are also a lot of things you can do to promote hair growth and reduce hair loss.
+Thankfully, there are also a lot of things you can do to promote healthy hair growth and reduce hair loss.

 These include eating certain foods, changing your diet, investigating deficiencies, as well as consulting with medical professionals at Pilot, who can create a personalised hair loss treatment plan just for you.